WilliamPrime/Kb00-Cursed10/journal.md

 i decided to add keycaps because i wanted to see what the thing looked like all together
 <img width="2021" height="874" alt="image" src="https://github.com/user-attachments/assets/a8840b85-efe4-4fba-aa7a-9bcc8378b14e" />

+now its the point where it gets hard because i really didnt want a massive bordere arround my part but i knew i needed screw to hold it together and i really didnt want to go back to the PCB to add the holes so i had to get a lil creative designing

 cross section of the solution i eneded up with for mounting the pcb